 - The red color symbolizes the country’s struggle for independence and military bravery.

 An all blue flag with an arc of six white stars and a golden map of Kosovo.

 - The six stars symbolize Kosovo’s six major ethnic groups: Albanians, Serbs, Turks, Gorani, Romani, and Bosniaks.

-- The design of the flag of Kosovo is the result of an international competition, which was backed by the United Nations.
+- The design of the flag of Kosovo is the result of an international competition, which the United Nations backed.